alexbenko/watch_cam/README.md

   Using OpenCv and Flask I am able to "live stream" a usb camera connected to my Raspberry Pi.
 Really just continuously grabs the current frame from the camera as an image and updates it on the front end.
 I am working on a way to save these images and convert them to a video when desired.
 Currently only the server in the watch_cam folder works on the my Pi and has face detection as well.
 The threaded_watch_cam works on my MacBook Pro 2019 though and has motion detection.
 </p>

 <p>I have set up a docker container pushed to Dockerhub.
-See bellow on everything you need set up.</p>
+See below on everything you need set up.</p>

 <ul>